 HOW TO GET TO KISO VALLEY & NAKASENDO

 Most visitors heading to the Kiso Valley and Nakasendo will do so using the train network.
 Running from Nagoya to Nagano, the Limited Express Shinano stops at Nakatsugawa Station and Kiso-Fukushima Station, making the area easy to access along one of Japan’s most scenic railway lines.
 For more information including detailed directions, see our ‘How To Get To The Kiso Valley & Nakasendo’ page.

 Based in Nagano and operating all year round, we are a No.1-rated tour and charter operator, offering a range of services including group tours, private tours and charters Our drivers and vehicles are fully certified allowing us to transport you to and from your preferred destinations, in combination with any activity that suits your interests and schedule including transport to and from any ski resort in the region.
 All vehicles are fitted with a protective screen – separating the driver from passenger and luggage area – and our drivers wear protective masks, allowing you to move between your destinations in comfort and safety.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
 We’d love to be part of that experience and help you discover even more!

 Why choose us?

-Got a question about arranging a charter or tour in the Kiso Valley and Central Japan?
-Feel free to contact us at email@example.com and let’s get planning together!
+Got a question about arranging a charter or tour in the Kiso Valley?
+Click on the INQUIRY button below or contact us and let’s get planning together!